kasnerz/reffix/README.md

 cd reffix
 pip install -r requirements.txt
 ```
-2. Run the script simply with the .bib file as the first argument:
+2. Run the script with the .bib file as the first argument:
 ```
 ./reffix.py path/to/bibtex_file.bib
 ```